harithmanoj/Enhance/Contributing.md

 Use i, j, k, index etc for index variables or iterator variables.

+Use mtx as prefix for mutexes.

+Use cv as prefix for Conditional Variable types

 ## Documentation

 Doxygen documentation will only be built when code is ready to be released.